Arizona Naturalists >>> Sycamore Gallery Flora >>> Anacardiaceae >>> Rhus trilobata

 Sponsored Links:

 LEAVES: Compound leaves have three segments which have rounded lobes.
 All the foliage will release pungent resinous terpenes on being crushed or rubbed against.
 In autumn, like many sumacs, the deciduous leaves turn a glorious orange-red.
-Some people get poison-ivy like dermatitis from this plant.
+Few people get dermatitis from this plant.

 RANGE: Skunkbush is a very common component of the understory in sycamore canyons and can be found in most shady canyons in Arizona.
-It is also a frequent component of chaparral and ponderosa woodlands.
+It is also found in the understory of the pinelands.
+Rhus aromatica of the eastern United States is very similar save for slight differences in scent and the level of pubescence on the fruit.
+Botanists have considered them conspecific.

 FRUIT: Red berries with conspicuous trichomes and a sticky texture.

-FLOWERS: Whitish flowers are arrayed in compact panicles blooming mostly in spring, but sporadically at other times of the year.
+FLOWERS: Whitish flowers are arrayed in compact panicles blooming mostly in spring, sometimes before the leaves, but sporadically at other times of the year.

 UNARMED